pae23/ingress-intel-total-conversion/plugins/README.md

 - [**Player Tracker**](https://raw.github.com/breunigs/ingress-intel-total-conversion/gh-pages/plugins/player-tracker.user.js) Draws trails for user actions in the last hour.
 At the last known location there’s a tooltip that shows the data in a table.
 [View screenshot](http://breunigs.github.com/ingress-intel-total-conversion/screenshots/plugin_player_tracker.png). **REQUIRES 2013-02-19+**
 - [**Compute AP Stats**](https://raw.github.com/breunigs/ingress-intel-total-conversion/gh-pages/plugins/compute-ap-stats.user.js) Shows the potential AP an agent could obtain by destroying and rebuilding all the portals in the current zoom area.  **REQUIRES 2013-02-22+**
+- [**Show Portals Groups**](https://raw.github.com/breunigs/ingress-intel-total-conversion/gh-pages/plugins/show-portals-groups.user.js) Add a layer to show portals clusters to evaluate portal density (You should desactivate all others layers to have a correct view).

 Hacking
 -------